Karan36k/band/README.md

-# typerMe
+# band
-typerme is a dynamic typer that reflects my profile and interests in a intuitive and animated manner which works with a fully transparent code session.
+band is a dynamic player that reflectsmany audio options for the user to see.

+Please visit www.massivefile.com/band to see a live demo.